 Guess which floor of the public school building is going to always have fresher paint: Yup, the floor that has the charter school.

-Like it or not, lots of people assign meaning to things that might be meaningless, like paint.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Like it or not, lots of people assign meaning to things that might be meaningless, like paint.The change on Nostrand will make the one on Franklin look minor

 I would not disagree that people are susceptible to slick advertising!
 And while I'd agree that charters have long promoted the idea of hard work, the encouragement of parental involvement is not uniform among charters.
 In fact, for years many of the charters didn't have PTAs because management didn't want "rival" sources of power in the school.
 Yes, you need to promise to have your kid there on time, and that they will do their homework, but to me that falls into the category of "discipline" rather than "involvement."